SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 <p align="center">***</p>

 Pinkie got up on the stand, so Rarity could do her work.
-Rarity floated over her red work glasses and placed them on her snout. *Why do you have to wear those while you work, you are too cute already*, Pinkie thought and turned her head to hide her blush.
+Rarity floated over her red work glasses and placed them on her snout.

+*Why do you have to wear those while you work, you are too cute already*, Pinkie thought as she turned her head to hide her blush.

 “Pinkie, I need you to look at me, so I can make this dress,” Rarity said.

-*Oh shoot, hopefully, she doesn't notice*, Pinkie thought, reluctantly turning her head to face Rarity.
+*Oh shoot, hopefully she doesn't notice*, Pinkie thought, reluctantly turning her head to face Rarity.

 “That's better, thank you, darling,” Rarity said.

 *Good, she doesn't seem to have noticed*, Pinkie looked at Rarity, she was levitating different shades of pink fabric above Pinkie’s coat.

-*You can do this Pinkie, all you have to do is stand here while the mare you have a crush on is a mere foot away, unknowingly being cute*, Pinkie thought, gulping.
+*You can do this Pinkie, all you have to do is stand here while the mare you have a crush on is a mere foot away, unknowingly being super cute*, Pinkie thought, gulping.

 Rarity had chosen the main fabric for the dress while Pinkie was thinking and was cutting it in the shape of the main dress layer.